 Mission

-To protect and promote human and animal health through the effective regulation of drugs and healthcare products.
+To safeguard public health through effective regulation of drugs and healthcare products.

 Core Values